cosmicog/Blueprint-wiki/Home.md

 Welcome to the Blueprint wiki!

 On the right, you will find a sidebar with all links to every part of the Wiki, organized to be easy to follow.
-Although everything is listed below too 😄.
+However, everything is listed below as well 😄.

 ## Dashboard setup website

-I have created a cool website to help you getting started with any of my dashboards.
+I have created a website that makes it _incredibly_ easy to set up your dashboard.

 <a target="_blank" href="http://www.jahirfiquitiva.me/dashsetup/">
 <img src="http://jahirfiquitiva.me/share/visit_website.svg?maxAge=432000" width="200"/>